valencik/mastersAPSC/documents/thesis/thesis.md

 In a relational database the authors would have their own tables, separate from papers, as they are separate entities.
 This would mean a table and data schema would need to be created for the papers and then a separate table and schema for the authors, and similarly for keywords, selectors, and history.

+### Keyword Abstracts
+%- TODO
+The `<KEYWORDS>` field is written by the maintainers of the NSR database, and then used to generate the `<SELECTRS>` field.

+> "What distinguishes NSR from more general bibliographic databases is the level of detail provided in the keyword abstracts." @winchell2007nuclear

 ### Selectors
 The selectors are generated from the keyword abstracts.
 The current schema has `<SELECTRS>` parsed into a 3 dimensional array with `type`, `value`, and `subkey` variables.